Percy Scholes: Career

 At various times Scholes was music critic for the Evening Standard (1913-1920), The Observer (1920–1925) (immediately following Ernest Newman's departure) and the Radio Times (1923–1929).
 From 1923 up until 1928 (when he departed for Switzerland) he was making regular music appreciation broadcasts on BBC radio.

 He was made an Officer of the Star of Rumania in 1930 and a Fellow of the Royal Society of Antiquaries in 1938.
 He was founder and general secretary of the Anglo-American Conference on Musical Education, Lausanne (1929 and 1931).
 Scholes and his wife came back to the UK in 1940, but with his health in decline they returned to Switzerland at the end of 1956.
 He ended his days in Cornaux, Chamby sur Montreux.

+Scholes' oldest brother Ernest Frederick Pugh Scholes (1868–1966) was a Methodist missionary and vegetarian who lived to the age of 98.

+Scholes was awarded the OBE in the 1956 New Year's Honours List for his music contributions.

 Work

-Scholes wrote over 30 books, mainly concerning music appreciation.
+Scholes wrote more than 30 books, mainly concerning music appreciation.
 His best-known work is The Oxford Companion to Music, which was first published in 1938.
-Like Groves Dictionary of Music and Musicians (1878-89) the Companion sought to reach out beyond professional musicians to the amateur as well.
+Like Grove's Dictionary of Music and Musicians (1878–89) the Companion sought to reach out beyond professional musicians to the amateur as well.
 This work took him six years to produce and consisted of over a million words (surpassing the length of the Bible).
 Scholes was assisted by various clerical assistants, but wrote virtually all the text himself.
 The only exceptions were the article on tonic sol-fa (for which he was dissatisfied with his own article) and the synopses of the plots of operas (which he regarded as too boring).
 Although the Oxford Companion to Music was (and is) regarded as authoritative, the text of the first edition is enlivened by Scholes' own anecdotal and sometimes quirky style.